 Today's elementary students have spent their entire lives surrounded by information in a variety of mediums.
 Studies have shown a positive impact on learning when students are required to engage in inquiry, analyze content, construct knowledge, and effectively communicate their learning.

 To build your 21st century classroom: take a multimedia approach to learning core content, promote essential learning and innovation skills, build information, media, and technology skills in context and, advance life and career skills.

-Sample student project, inventions.
-Created in Pixie.
+Sample collaborative project, artifact interview.
+Created in Wixie.

-When creating a 21st century classroom, you don't need to "add" a thing.
+When creating a 21st-century classroom, you don't need to "add" a thing.
 The best way to prepare students for a fulfilling and active life in the 21st century is to change HOW we teach and learn in our classrooms.

-From classroom management, to project ideas and project-based learning, the Creating a 21st Century Classroom guide will help you transform your classroom in to a 21st century learning environment.
+From classroom management, to project ideas and project-based learning, the Creating a 21st-Century Classroom guide will help you transform your classroom in to a 21st-century learning environment.